KabeloMoloko/GitHub-Portfolio/README.md

 ---

 ## Goals
-- Grow as a backend/software developer
+- I want to grow as a backend/software developer
 - Contribute to real-world systems
 - Build scalable and efficient applications